 The IU South Bend Student Counseling Center is available on campus to assist students who experience mental health crises.
-If you encounter a student who is suicidal or experiencing intense emotional distress, take the following steps to access our services:
+If you encounter a student who is suicidal or in need of emergency menta health care, take the following steps to access our services:

 - Ensure that you feel safe and capable of providing assistance to the student